 Technically, unrelated individuals can’t share the same Costco membership.
 But in practice, unrelated individuals can utilize a single Costco membership since Costco permits every member to chaperone up to two guests per visit.

-This loophole is perfect for roommates who cook meals together (or prefer the same foods, at least) and share nonperishable items like toiletries and household cleaners.
+This loophole is perfect for roommates who cook meals together (or prefer the same foods, at least) and share nonperishable items like toiletries, toilet paper, and household cleaners.
 Four people sharing the same housing unit might not be able to justify the annual cost of four Costco memberships, no matter how much they share.
 A single, shared Costco membership makes far more sense — and is far cheaper — for housemates.

 To make this work, you’ll want to make one roommate responsible for the membership, possibly by drawing up a cohabitation agreement to govern it and other shared resources and responsibilities.
 You’ll want to visit your home Costco as a group, as well, to divide up shopping labor and minimize your time in-store.